BillowLabs/bitbazaar-book/chapters/01-intro_to_cryptocurrency.md

-# What is Cryptocurrency?
+# An Intro to Cryptocurrency
-When learning about cryptocurrency, it's easiest to start with *why* rather than *what*.
+When learning about cryptocurrency, rather than starting with *what*, it's easiest to start with *why*.
 So let's start with the following question:

 **How would you create a digital system where individuals could exchange cash?**